HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/dam_friendly_urls.md

 - For existing collections, the system will generate a collection unique-name based on the collection name by using the migration script.

 ## How can the user change the collection unique-names?
-Once the collection unique-name is generated, user will be able to view/edit the collection unique-name in the collection information panel.
+Once the collection unique-name is generated, user can view/edit the collection unique-name in the collection information panel.

 ![](../../../images/CollectionEdit_friendlyUrl.png "Collection edit panel"){ width=47% }
 ![](../../../images/CollectionEdit_friendlyUrl-1.png "Collection edit panel"){ width=45% }

 ## What happens if collection unique-name already exists while creating or editing a collection?
-While creating or editing a collection, DAM checks for any duplication of the unique-name and prompt with an error message and also suggests available unique-name if a duplicate is found in any other collection.
+While creating or editing a collection, DAM checks for any duplication of the unique-name and prompts with an error message.
+It also suggests an available unique-name if a duplicate is found in any other collection.

 ![](../../../images/CreateCollectionError_friendlyUrl_1.png "Create collection duplicate unique name"){ width=45% }
 ![](../../../images/CreateCollectionError_friendlyUrl_2.png "Create collection suggestion click"){ width=45% }

-- when the user clicks on the suggested name, unique-name input field get prefilled with the suggested unique-name.
+When the user clicks on the suggested name, the unique-name input field gets pre-filled with the suggested unique-name.

 ![](../../../images/EditCollectionError_friendlyUrl_1.png "Edit collection duplicate unique name"){ width=45% }
 ![](../../../images/EditCollectionError_friendlyUrl_2.png "Edit collection suggestion click"){ width=50% }

 ## Copying friendly URLs for assets
-Users can copy the friendly URL and API URL of an asset from the URLs section of the asset's inspector panel
+Users can copy the friendly URL and API URL of an asset from the URLs section of the asset's inspector panel.
 ![](../../../images/Copy_friendlyUrl.png "Copy friendly URL"){ width=50% }